damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 ## Tips &amp; Tricks

-- Avoid leaving double blank spaces between words.
+- Avoid leaving double blank spaces between words, or leaving more blank spaces than the necessary, they can cause render differently of the expected.
 - Always jump a line from one markup to another.
-- Avoid leaving more blank spaces than the necessary, they can cause render differently of the expected.
 - If you are confused about a markup that you find in this file, check its [`raw`] for reference.